akhila-ariyachandra/serverless-graphql-api-example/README.md

 Name the variable `DB_PATH` and make sure you make to available for all three environments (**Production**, **Preview** and **Development**).

-All that's let to do is deploying to now.
+Then all that’s left to do is to deploy to Vercel.

 ```shell
 now